 - Never store the finished product at room temperature since these melt quickly.

 - I use a touch of blackstrap molasses to add sweetness to this recipe.
 I bet you could get away with maple syrup as a swap if that’s what you have on hand.
 Keep the portion very small to keep the carb count down.

 - I don’t use sweeteners in my keto fat bomb recipes.
 Test the batter before you freeze these.
 If they aren’t sweet enough for you, add your preferred keto sweetener.
 If you’re unsure which makes the best keto sweetener, get my free Keto Sweetener Guide.

 There is no one best nut butter for keto.
 While I prefer almond butter for this recipe, feel free to swap it out with peanut butter and let me know how it is.
-These nut butters are very interchangeable on keto and it really comes down to your preference and food sensitivities to determine which you use.
+These nut butters are interchangeable on keto.
+It comes down to your preference and food sensitivities to determine which to use.

-If a keto pecan recipe is one of your favorite flavors, check out this keto pecan pie recipe or this butter pecan recipe, which is an amazing keto mason jar ice cream recipe.
-Don’t be shy – look around for your favorite new keto snack recipe or keto friendly party food to share – I have plenty of delicious keto recipes to go around
+If a keto pecan recipe is one of your favorite flavors, check out this keto pecan pie recipe.
+You also need to try this butter pecan recipe, which is a simple keto mason jar ice cream recipe.
+Don’t be shy – look around for your favorite new keto snack recipe or keto friendly party food to share.
+I have plenty of delicious keto recipes to go around

 Maple Pecan Fat Bombs